natcobbinah/Social-Media-App_Django/README.md

 * Building a custom authentication backend
 * Preventing users from using an existing email
 * Social authentication using Facebook, Google, and Twitter ...in progress
+* Creating a profile for users that register with social authentication